rthomas6charter/throttlesym/readme.md

 don't have any choice about running the Symantec tool, this repo has resources/instructions, assuming you have sudo/root access, to apply some reasonable restraints on just how intrusive the Symantec virus scanning tool is allowed to be.

+# (Semi-Sarcastic) Warning
+This slows down the Symantec virus scanning / monitoring process.
+If the main reason you own a computer is to consume electricity trying to assure there are no viruses attacking that computer, you probably wouldn't want to do this.
+If, however, it's been a REALLY REALLY long time since you did anything risky with your computer, and an even longer time since you have seen a virus scanner actually detect and stop a real virus, and you feel like it's a bit of an overreach for a virus scanning process to run as the highest priority task on your machine, this might be what you're looking for.

 # Instructions

 Commands in **bold**.